-- Let your true color shine.
+- Let your true colors shine.
 There isn’t a list of blogging advice on the internet that doesn’t contain the phrase: “be yourself”.
-It may be worn out and redundant but it’s still an important tip especially when you are a beginner.
-Don’t write in a way that you think will be acceptable to others, find your unique voice instead and build a community that will love you and respect you.
+It may be worn out and redundant but it’s still an important tip, especially when you are a beginner.
+Don’t purely rely on trends and specific writing styles, find your unique voice instead and build a community that will love and respect you.

 - Socialize more.
 What’s the point of writing a blog if there’s nobody to read it, and more importantly love it and share it?
 You will need to be active on social media and to connect with a lot more people than you did before.
-Search for people that are interested in the same stuff you are, and outreach to them in a genuine and friendly way.
-You’ll be surprised how many people will appreciate your writings, you just need to find them.
+Search for people that are interested in the same things as you , and reach out to them in a genuine and friendly way.
+You’ll be surprised how many people will appreciate your effort; you just need to find them.

 - Get technical.
-If you really want to conquer that blogging sphere you will need to learn a few new skills that you didn’t know.
+If you really want to conquer the blogging sphere, you will need to learn a few new skills.
 SEO is probably one of the most important areas that you need to study hard.
 From on-page optimization to link building, you should learn everything there is to know if you want to succeed.
-Furthermore, if you care about saving money then you should learn how to setup your own website.
-It may sound hard, but there are so many options available and if you just put a little time and energy, you will surely find a solution that suits you.
+Furthermore, if you care about saving money then you should learn how to setup your own platform.
+It may sound hard, but there are so many options available: all you need is a bit of time and energy.